A Physical Basis for Information: Supplementary Information Appendix

-The physical layer emerges in the \textit{absence of information}, where de-novo structures emerge from the physical laws forming entities via symmetry breaking due to perturbations or spontaneous self-organisation of structural constituents through their intrinsic interactions.
+At the most basic level, a \emph{physical layer} of structure formation arises in the absence of information in the present sense, i.e.\ without hereditary agents that replicate with variation and translation.
+At this layer, AIS correspond to metastable physical configurations defined over degrees of freedom governed directly by physical laws, with admissible perturbations given by interactions such as forces, flows, and fields that can induce transitions between such configurations.
+Here, de-novo structures emerge from physical laws alone, via processes such as symmetry breaking and spontaneous self-organisation of interacting constituents.

-Symmetry breaking is a process where a system transitions from symmetry to asymmetry due to perturbations.
-It is crucial in physical and chemical transformations, such as phase transitions, where uniformity is disrupted, or in dynamic instabilities, where systems become unstable and transition to complex, unpredictable patterns.
-Examples of symmetry breaking include nucleosynthesis during the early universe, where symmetric particle distributions evolved into distinct nuclei \citep{witten1980cosmological}; galaxy, star, and planetary system formation arising from density fluctuations in the cosmic microwave background \citep{anderson1972more}; chemical oscillations caused by dynamic instabilities \citep{kadanoff2000statistical}, and; crystallization in materials, such as liquids transitioning into ordered solids, disrupting translational symmetry \citep{goldenfeld1999lectures}.
+Symmetry breaking occurs when a system transitions from a more symmetric to a less symmetric state under perturbations.
+It is central to physical and chemical transformations such as phase transitions, where uniformity is disrupted, and to dynamical instabilities, where initially homogeneous states evolve into complex spatiotemporal patterns.
+Examples include nucleosynthesis in the early universe, where nearly symmetric particle distributions evolve into distinct nuclei \citep{witten1980cosmological}; the formation of galaxies, stars, and planetary systems from density fluctuations in the early cosmos \citep{anderson1972more}; chemical oscillations driven by dynamical instabilities \citep{kadanoff2000statistical}; and crystallisation, where liquids transition into ordered solids, breaking translational symmetry \citep{goldenfeld1999lectures,Kittel2005}.

-Spontaneous self-organization refers to processes by which system components interact according to intrinsic rules without external guidance, resulting in organized structures emerging from local interactions.
-For example, sand dunes emerge through the interaction of airflow and sand particles in a gravitational field, forming organized, repeating patterns driven by the intrinsic properties of particle movement \citep{ball1999self}; river meanders develop through the interaction of water flow and the erodible riverbed, shaped by processes of erosion and deposition \citep{Prigogine1984}, and; reaction-diffusion systems can spontaneously self-organise to form stable patterns of stripes or spirals \citep{Turing1952}.
-Fractal growth represents another form of self-organization, characterized by iterative, scale-invariant patterns formed through repetitive interactions, as in snowflakes or the branching patterns of river deltas \citep{mandelbrot1983fractal}.
+Spontaneous self-organisation refers to the emergence of ordered structures from local interactions under fixed rules, without any information-bearing template.
+Examples include the formation of sand dunes through the interaction of wind and granular matter in a gravitational field \citep{ball1999self}; the emergence of river meanders from feedback between flow and erosion–deposition dynamics \citep{Prigogine1984}; pattern formation in reaction–diffusion systems, which can spontaneously generate stripes, spots, and spirals \citep{Turing1952}; and fractal growth, where iterative, scale-invariant structures such as snowflakes or branching river networks arise from repeated local processes \citep{mandelbrot1983fractal}.